-Bachelor of Art in Graphic Design
+Bachelor of Fine Arts in Communication Design

 Program Description